juju/docs/src/en/getting-started-jaas.md

 ## Register or login to JAAS

-To authorise JAAS from the command line, enter the following command:
+To connect to JAAS from the command line, enter the following command:

 ```bash
 juju register jimm.jujucharms.com